QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     single: Python; Cython

-Like :doc:`Numba <numba>`,  `Cython <http://cython.org/>`__ provides an approach to generating fast compiled code that can be used from Python
+Like :doc:`Numba <numba>`,  `Cython <http://cython.org/>`__ provides an approach to generating fast compiled code that can be used from Python.

-As was the case with Numba, a key problem is the fact that Python is dynamically typed
+As was the case with Numba, a key problem is the fact that Python is dynamically typed.

-As you'll recall, Numba solves this problem (where possible) by inferring type
+As you'll recall, Numba solves this problem (where possible) by inferring type.

-Cython's approach is different --- programmers add type definitions directly to their "Python" code
+Cython's approach is different --- programmers add type definitions directly to their "Python" code.

-As such, the Cython language can be thought of as Python with type definitions
+As such, the Cython language can be thought of as Python with type definitions.

-In addition to a language specification, Cython is also a language translator, transforming Cython code into optimized C and C++ code
+In addition to a language specification, Cython is also a language translator, transforming Cython code into optimized C and C++ code.

-Cython also takes care of building language extensions --- the wrapper code that interfaces between the resulting compiled code and Python
+Cython also takes care of building language extensions --- the wrapper code that interfaces between the resulting compiled code and Python.

-**Important Note:**
+**Important Note:**.

-In what follows code is executed in a Jupyter notebook
+In what follows code is executed in a Jupyter notebook.

-This is to take advantage of a Cython `cell magic <http://ipython.readthedocs.org/en/stable/interactive/magics.html#cell-magics>`_ that makes Cython particularly easy to use
+This is to take advantage of a Cython `cell magic <http://ipython.readthedocs.org/en/stable/interactive/magics.html#cell-magics>`_ that makes Cython particularly easy to use.

 Some modifications are required to run the code outside a notebook